Professor of Psychology

-Guglielmi, R. S., & Brekke, N. C. A framework for understanding cross-national and cross-ethnic gaps in math and science achievement: The case of the U.S. Manuscript submitted for publication.
+Guglielmi, R. S., & Brekke, N. C. (in press).
+A framework for understanding cross-national and cross-ethnic gaps in math and science achievement: The case of the U.S. Comparative Education Review.

 Guglielmi, R. S. (2012).
 Math and science achievement in English Language Learners: Multivariate latent growth modeling of predictors, mediators, and moderators.
 Journal of Educational Psychology, 104, 580-602.

 Guglielmi, R. S. (2008).
 Native language proficiency, English literacy, academic achievement, and occupational attainment in Limited English Proficient students: A latent growth modeling perspective.
 Journal of Educational Psychology, 100, 322-342.